cockroachdb/docs/create-and-manage-users.md

 Secure clusters require users to authenticate their access to databases and tables.
 CockroachDB offers two methods for this:

 - [Client certificate and key authentication](#secure-clusters-with-client-certificates), which is available to all users.
 To ensure the highest level of security, we recommend only using client certificate and key authentication.
-- [Password authentication](#secure-clusters-with-passwords), which is available only to users with passwords.
-To set a password for a user, include the `--password` flag in the `cockroach user set` command. <br/><br/>You can use this password to authenticate users without supplying their client certificate and key; however, we recommend instead using client certificate and key authentication whenever possible.
+- [Password authentication](#secure-clusters-with-passwords), which is available only to users who you've created passwords for.
+To set a password for a user, include the `--password` flag in the `cockroach user set` command.
+However, you *cannot* add password authentication to the `root` user. <br/><br/>You can use this password to authenticate users without supplying their client certificate and key; however, we recommend instead using client certificate and key authentication whenever possible.

-{{site.data.alerts.callout_info}}Insecure clusters do not support user authentication, but you can still create passwords for users through the <code>--password</code> flag.{{site.data.alerts.end}}
+{{site.data.alerts.callout_info}}Insecure clusters do not support user authentication, but you can still create passwords for users (besides <code>root</code>) through the <code>--password</code> flag.{{site.data.alerts.end}}

 ## Examples